dantheman454/habit_app/docs/mindmap/api_surface.md

 - `startTime` and `endTime` must be valid `HH:MM` format
 - `endTime` must be after `startTime` if both provided

-**Habit Validation**:
-- Must be repeating (recurrence.type cannot be 'none')
-- `recurrence` object required on create and update
-- Anchor date required for repeating habits

 **General Validation**:
 - All dates must be `YYYY-MM-DD` format